Building from Source

 2. Then run git clone https://github.com/Microsoft/vcpkg.git to get vcpkg.

-3. Then .\vcpkg\bootstrap-vcpkg.bat -disableMetrics to set up vcpkg.
+4. Then bootstrap-vcpkg.bat -disableMetrics to set up vcpkg.

 1. This step takes really long to complete.
 Again, make sure you have at least 50 GB of free disk space.